powered by freefind

 Maolbhuidhe (pronounced 'mull-voo-ee') is a former croft house, standing in the centre of 24 acres of croft land on a side road about a mile from the village of Fionnphort (Iona Ferry).
 We have panoramic views in all directions including Iona, the Treshnish Isles and Ben More.

-The ideal Isle of Mull Bed and Breakfast for couples, families and small groups
+Maolbhuidhe is the ideal Isle of Mull Bed and Breakfast for couples, families and small groups.
+We offer traditional hospitality with modern facilities.

-Our guest_suite has a spacious family room with one king size and one single bed, and a sitting room which has a comfortable double sofa-bed.
-Our accommodation is all on the ground floor.
-It is suitable for couples, families with children, or small groups, and you are assured of peace and total privacy.
+Our guest suite has a spacious family room with one king-size and one single bed, and a sitting room and a shower-room.
+Our accommodation is all on the ground floor, and is suitable for couples, or three people sharing the room.
+You are assured of peace and total privacy.

 We are a NO SMOKING household.